wav/osgi-tooling/sbt-karaf/src/sbt-test/devenv/refresh-bundle/README.md

 - Starting a managed karaf server. `karafStartServer`
 > HINT: You can login to the instance that is managed by sbt in the folder `target/karaf-dist/KARAF_DIST/bin/client`
-- Deploying a bundle to a karaf container. `karafRefreshBundle`
+- Deploying a bundle to a karaf container. `karafUpdateBundle`
-- Refresh that bundle when changes are made. `~ karafRefreshBundle`
+- Refresh that bundle when changes are made. `~ karafUpdateBundle`
 - Undeploy the feature. `karafUndeployFeature`
 - Reset the karaf server when everything is falling to pieces. `karafResetServer`

 ## User Experience

-When using the `karafRefreshBundle` task, you should see the **karaf shell** update like so:
+When using the `karafUpdateBundle` task, you should see the **karaf shell** update like so:

 ```bash
 karaf@root()> bundle:list